Johnkayode/hashnode-pub/README.md

 `format` (required)

-Format of the content to be published [markdown, notion].
+Format of the content to be published [markdown, notion, medium, devto].

 `source` (required)

-File path (Markdown) or URL (Notion) of the content.
+File path (Markdown) or URL (Notion, Medium, Dev.to) of the content.

 `access_token` (required)